 I travelled to Bangladesh as a solo female in September.
 I felt completely safe even though 2 foreigners were shot while I was there.
 The traffic is a far bigger danger.
 It all depends on how you perceive risk.

 Bangladesh is a beautiful country and the people are wonderful.

 Hilary Heath-Caldwell from New Zealand visited Bangladesh in October 2015 for two weeks.
 Here is how she found the security situation in Bangladesh during her visit:

 We were in a country with 160 million Muslims.
 That’s quite a few and I have to say I felt safe the entire time.

-Based on these experience from the western travelers, some one can easily imagine how groundless and exaggerated the hype in the Western media about Bangladesh is.
+Based on these experiences from western travelers, someone can easily imagine how groundless and exaggerated the hype in the Western media about Bangladesh is.
 There was never any blast like Paris in Bangladesh, there is no war, no proof of any terrorist attack despite the continuous claim by some western countries which is their strategy to put pressure on the current govt.
-On a country of 160 million people, one or two getting killed is not even anything countable, which always happen in any country any where in the world, but always get big exposures in the western media when it is in Bangladesh.
+In a country of 160 million people, one or two getting killed is not even anything countable, which always happens in any country anywhere in the world, but always gets big exposures in the western media when it is in Bangladesh.
 It is you to judge as a traveler, to travel Bangladesh or not based on those hypes.

 It’s extremely ironic to have a travel warning, because 2 foreigners were murdered.
 Thats terrible, but there are 40 people murdered at gunpoint every day in the states, and its business as usual..
 That’s a whopping 12-14000 (depending which reports you read) per year and nobody thinks twice about travelling there.
 Its certainly more than 2.

 Have you ever visited Bangladesh?
 How have you found the security situation in the country?
-Share your experience in comments.
-Consider sharing it in social media so that more travelers can know about the real security situation in this beautiful country and understand the hype in the western media.
+Share your experience in the comments.
+Consider sharing it on social media so that more travelers can know about the real security situation in this beautiful country and understand the hype in the western media.